Particular/docs.particular.net/servicepulse/usage.md

 Clicking `Generate Report` generates a usage report file with the detected [endpoints](#viewing-usage-summary-detected-endpoints) and [queues](#viewing-usage-summary-detected-broker-queues).
 The report includes the [endpoint type](#viewing-usage-summary-setting-an-endpoint-type) selections made on screen, and any specified [words to mask](usage-config.md#report-masks) with be obfuscated.

-The report **will not** be automatically uploaded or sent to Particular - it is a JSON file that needs to be provided to Particular upon request
+The report **will not** be automatically uploaded or sent to Particular - it is a JSON file that needs to be provided to Particular upon request.

 ## Viewing usage summary